My.EOU Portal Current Students Faculty/Staff

 If someone living in one of our halls is diagnosed with this virus, EOU will work closely with our local health authority on our response protocol.
 Residence Life has identified spaces that can be set aside for students to move into should the need for isolation arise.

 Any health information that impacts the larger community will be communicated broadly and appropriately.

 Students wanting to move rooms due to concerns related to the virus can use our Room Change Request.
 All student requests will be reviewed and students will be assigned to a new space, as space is available.

-While we encourage our residents to return for spring term, we want each resident to make the best decision for them.
 A resident interested in learning more about the cancellation process can contact the Office of Residence Life